Visas for Bulgaria

 Understanding the fundamentals

 For stays of up to 90 days, nationals of a number of countries – including the US, the UK and Australia – are eligible for a visa on arrival.
 Those who don’t fall under this category will need to apply for a C Visa ahead of time at a consulate or embassy in their home country.

 Applicants should submit the relevant forms and documents no earlier than three months before the intended departure date.

-It isn’t possible to change from a C visa to a D visa while in Bulgaria – the D visa application must be made from an embassy or consulate in the applicant’s country of permanent residence.
+It isn’t possible to change from a C Visa to a D Visa while in Bulgaria, meaning that the D visa application must be made from an embassy or consulate in the applicant’s country of permanent residence.

 A long-stay residence permit allows the holder to live in Bulgaria for one year.
-These are granted to expats who meet very specific requirements, including those that have already secured a work permit, are starting a business that will employ a certain number of locals, or are married to a Bulgarian citizen.
+These are granted to expats who meet specific requirements, including those who have already secured a work permit, are starting a business that will employ a certain number of locals, or are married to a Bulgarian citizen.

 The long-term residence permit can be renewed annually.
 After five continuous years of residence, expats can apply for permanent residency status.